The Hunting of the Snark: Illustrations

 To illustrate the poem Carroll chose Henry Holiday, whom he had met in 1869 or 1870.
 At the time Carroll approached him to ask if he could create three illustrations for the poem, Carroll had completed three "fits", as he called the parts of his poem – fit can mean either canto or convulsion – "The Landing", "The Hunting", and "The Vanishing".
 He intended to title it The Boojum and include it in his fantasy novel Sylvie and Bruno, which was unfinished at the time.
 However, in late October 1875, Carroll thought about having it published during Christmas; this proved impossible, as the wood engraving for the illustrations needed three months to be complete.
 By the time Holiday had completed the sketches and sent them to Carroll, Carroll had already created a new fit requiring an illustration.
 They worked this way until Holiday had created nine illustrations as well as the front cover and the back cover of the book.
 Thus, among the ten illustrations shown below, one illustration is not by Holiday.
 The "Ocean Chart" is typographic art whereas electrotypes made from Joseph Swain's woodblock engravings were used to print Holiday's illustrations.

 There is no depiction of the Snark, nor of Boots.
 However, based on a draft by Carroll, the snark was allowed to show up in an illustration by Holiday, where it appeared in a dream of the Barrister.

-The illustration to the chapter The Banker's Fate might contain pictorial references to the etching The Image Breakers by Marcus Gheeraerts the Elder, to William Sidney Mount's painting The Bone Player and to a photograph by Benjamin Duchenne used for a drawing in Charles Darwin's 1872 book The Expression of Emotions in Man and Animals.
+The illustration to the chapter The Banker's Fate might contain pictorial allusions to the etching The Image Breakers by Marcus Gheeraerts the Elder, to William Sidney Mount's painting The Bone Player and to a photograph by Benjamin Duchenne used for a drawing in Charles Darwin's 1872 book The Expression of the Emotions in Man and Animals.